oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/1-analyze-vision/1-analyze-vision.md

     ![](./images/document-ai-features.png " ")

-1. Select one of the sample documents displayed on the page then view the results on the right side of the screen.
+1. A sample image is displayed by default.
+View the results on the right side of the screen.
+(There are also another sample image available for selection at the bottom of the page.)

 1. Features of Document AI you can test out: